-Pixton+ is easy-to-use comic book software with premade templates and characters.
+Pixton is easy-to-use comic creator software with pre-made templates and characters.
+It's initially free, but you have to pay if you want to access the full version.
 For a small monthly fee, you can access hundreds of features, layouts and character templates – everything you need to make your own comic book.
-Since you don’t have to be an artist to use this software, it is enjoyable for a wide audience but isn’t a good option for anyone who wants to draw their own imagery.
-If you'd prefer a program that offers more illustration tools, you might be interested in our best overall pick, Clip Studio Paint Pro.
+Since you don’t have to be an artist to use this software, it is enjoyable for a wide audience - perfect for kids and their parents - but isn’t a good option for anyone who wants to draw their own imagery.
+If you'd prefer a program that offers more illustration tools, you might be interested in Clip Studio Paint EX.

-One thing that I found annoying was that whenever I decided to change the background, the program automatically changed the poses and facial characteristics of any characters that were already within the panel.
-In one case, I had taken some time to choose and arrange every detail of my character’s expression – from his pose to the way his eyes looked – but then that was all changed when I added a beach scene in the background.
-A frustrating oversight, for sure.
-But if you’re willing to work with some of the program’s quirks, you’ll be able to create fun customizable comics in little time.
+One thing that is likely to frustrate is that whenever you decide to change the background, the program automatically adjusts the poses and facial characteristics of any characters that are already within the panel.
+In one case, we had taken some time to choose and arrange every detail of our character’s expression – from his pose to the way his eyes looked – but then that was all changed when we added a beach scene in the background.
+A frustrating oversight, for sure, but if you’re willing to work with some of the program’s quirks, you’ll be able to create fun customizable comics in little time.

 If you choose to import an image from your computer, you can only resize that image in the square panel.
 You can add elements on top of the image, but you can’t make any other changes.
 With Pixton, you can add word balloons and the program gives you 30 font options so you can give your characters emotion and expression.
 Once you’re happy with your comic and storyline, you can download your images or save them to Pixton’s online community where other users can view and vote on your work, or you can email it to yourself.
 In emails, the image will attach as a PNG – the only file format this program offers for export.